meftasadat/bio/backend/app/content/markdown/bio.md

 ---
 name: Mefta Sadat
 title: Staff Software Engineer
-summary: I'm currently working at Loblaw Digital specializing in MLOps, Agentic AI, and scalable data platforms.
-7+ years of experience building production ML systems and conversational AI solutions.
+summary: I specialize in MLOps and Agentic AI.
+9+ years of experience building production ML Systems.
 ---

-I'm currently working at Loblaw Digital with extensive experience in machine learning operations, agentic AI, and big data platforms.
-My career spans from research in machine learning at Toronto Metropolitan University to building production systems that serve millions of users.
+I'm a Staff Software Engineer at Loblaw Digital, specializing in MLOps, Agentic AI, and scalable data platforms.
+With over 9 years of experience, I bridge the gap between research and production, building systems that serve millions of users.

-At Loblaw Digital, I've designed Alfred - an internal agent orchestration engine using cutting-edge open source technologies like LangGraph, LangFuse, and MCP servers.
-I've also developed comprehensive MLOps platform - Helios Recommendation Engine - that enable data scientists to go from experimentation to production deployment quickly, saving the company over $200k annually.

-My technical expertise includes Agentic AI frameworks, cloud platforms (GCP, AWS, Azure), big data processing (Apache Beam, Spark, Kafka), and modern DevOps practices.
-I'm passionate about building scalable, reliable systems that make a real impact on business outcomes.
+Currently, I'm architecting Alfred, an internal agent orchestration engine.
+Previously I led the development of the Helios Recommendation Engine.
+My expertise spans cloud platforms (GCP, AWS), ML Infra and Serving, Big Data Processing, and modern DevOps practices.

-When I'm not architecting complex systems, you can find me speaking at conferences, contributing to open source projects, or exploring the latest developments in AI and machine learning.
-Outside work, I like playing soccer, traveling and photography.
+When I'm not building complex systems, I like to explore the latest in AI and spent time in Nature.
+I'm also an avid traveler (5 continents and counting!), photographer, and soccer enthusiast.